 Q. Can business owners enter the US using an L1 visa?

 A. Yes, business owners can gain entry to the US and in many cases can gain permanent residence under the EB1C green card category.
 The business owners would usually meet the L1 requirements for the L1A Executive or Manager visa.

 Q. Does the L1 Visa lead to permanent residence, frequently referred to as a Green Card?

 A. Not exactly.
-However, L1A international executives and managers have to meet similar requirements to those coming under the EB1C green card category Multinational Manager or Executive. if the business has been established for one year then the manager or execultive including bosuiness owners can petition for lawful permanent residence (Green Card) without having to apply for Labor Certification.
+However, L1A international executives and managers have to meet similar requirements to those coming under the EB1C green card category Multinational Manager or Executive.
+If the business has been established for one year then the manager or executive including business owners can petition for lawful permanent residence (Green Card) without having to apply for Labor Certification.

 Q. Can I move L1 employees to different sites around the US?

 A. Yes, provided they remain under your management and control.